 For example, Elizabeth says the following humorous phrase about Mr. Darcy, "I could easily forgive his pride if he had not mortified me."

 Idyllic: This is a calm and peaceful feeling, and the mood can sometimes be created by describing a natural setting, like in the countryside, as in this example from Charles Dickens' Pickwick Papers:

 "The river, reflecting the clear blue of the sky, glistened and sparkled as it flowed noiselessly on."

-- Madness: This is a chaotic mood, where random things happen and the main character may feel out of control.
-There seems to be no reason for what is happening and the character may thing he is having hallucinations.
+Madness: This is a chaotic mood where random things happen, characters may feel out of control, and there seems to be no reason for what is happening.
+Madness can be clearly seen in Edgar Allen Poe's "The Black Cat."

-- Melancholy: This mood can be seem in the poem, "The Love-Song of J. Alfred Prufrock" by T.S.
-Eliot
+Melancholy: This mood is described as pensive and sad.
+It can be seen in the poem, "The Love-Song of J. Alfred Prufrock" by T.S.
+Eliot.

 The yellow smoke that rubs its muzzle on the window-panes

 Licked its tongue into the corners of the evening